LinkedIn Engagement

 When a non-employee reacts to a company's LinkedIn content — and they're not a seller — that signals genuine interest in the company or its products.
 Combined with data.tags, data.technologies_mentioned, and data.initiatives, you can filter for meaningful engagement on product-related content vs. generic corporate posts. data.pain_points reveals what problems the content addresses, and data.competitors_mentioned flags competitive context.

 Example: A Director of IT at a Fortune 500 company reacts to 3 posts from a cybersecurity vendor that mention specific technologies (e.g., "SIEM", "zero trust") and pain points (e.g., "alert fatigue").
-That's a much stronger social intent signal than generic content engagement — the contact is paying attention to content that directly addresses their likely challenges.
+That's a much stronger social intent signal than generic content engagement.

 Champion Identification